 USA CRITS Championship Series

-Now in its seventh year, the USA CRITS Championship Series is the premiere cycling series in the United States.
+Now in its eighth year, the USA CRITS Championship Series is the premiere cycling series in the United States.
 USA CRITS was developed to feature criterium riders and to offer venues, teams and riders the ability to excel in a unique discipline of cycling.

 The races that form the USA CRITS series represent more than 100 years of criterium racing and have the ideals that have made criterium racing an American legacy: challenging courses that showcase arts and entertainment districts; a large and growing base of spectators; broad community support; and strong marketing opportunities for partners.

 As the country’s leading producer of criterium racing, currently producing over forty criterium events, Swagger has over 50 years of combined experience as a sports marketing and event management organization.
-Swagger has managed America’s premier criterium, the Twilight Criterium in Athens, GA, for 32 years and the only nationwide criterium series for the past 4 years.
+Swagger has managed America’s premier criterium, the Twilight Criterium in Athens, GA, for 32 years and the only nationwide criterium series for the past seven years.

 General information: email@example.com